 I was impressed by what Upswing Poker had to offer and feel the Advanced Heads-Up Mastery course helped me improve not only my heads-up game (I honestly finished it with the confidence and itch to play in a heads-up event at next year’s WSOP), but my game as a whole.

 That’s because the course, while geared towards heads-up poker players, isn’t limited to them.
 I found that understanding the wide-range situations presented applied to all forms of poker.
 I’ve used many of the concepts presented to improve my pot-limit Omaha game and performance in MTT tournaments.

-Speaking of which, I enjoyed the Advanced Heads-Up Mastery experience so much that I plan to continue my journey of poker improvement with Upswing Poker by exploring their other courses, especially PLO University and Tournament Master Class.
+Speaking of which, I enjoyed the Advanced Heads-Up Mastery experience so much that I plan to continue my journey of poker improvement with Upswing Poker by exploring their other courses, especially Mixed Game Mastery, the PLO Lab and Tournament Master Class.

 Success in poker isn’t guaranteed.
 All you can do is study, improve your game, and be prepared for the opportunities that come your way.
 In the past I wasn’t studying, my game was stagnant, and I let many opportunities slip through my fingers.
 By tackling the Advanced Heads-Up Mastery course, I finally feel like things are headed in the right direction.